AndreasJeppesen/Masters_Thesis/README.md

 Files with suffix _tmux are named so, as they have been run using tmux on external CPUs.
 These files contain lengthy model fits.

-Some Rmds including the name validation also contains the code for heavy model fits.
+Some Rmds also contain the code for heavy model fits.
 They will, however, also have code reading data files with the samples from the model fits run on external CPUs.